 Section A. The Officers of the Society shall be President, First Vice President, Second Vice President, Third Vice President, Recording Secretary, Corresponding Secretary, and Treasurer.

 Section B. Term of Office.
 The Officers shall be elected for a two-year term.
 All Officers shall take office at the close of the Annual Meeting.

 Section C. Each Office is entitled to one vote.
 When offices are shared, the Office has one vote.

 Section D. The President shall appoint a Parliamentarian to serve the Society.

 ARTICLE VI BOARD OF DIRECTORS

 Section A. The Board of Directors shall consist of the elected officers of the Society.

 Section B. No person shall be elected or appointed or shall continue to serve as an officer unless that person is a member in good standing.

-Section C. Any vacancy occurring on the Board of Directors, with the exception of the President, may be filled until the next Annual Meeting, by a majority vote (4) of the remaining members of the Board of Directors.
+Section C. Any vacancy occurring on the Board of Directors, with the exception of the President, may be filled until the next election of that office, by a majority vote (4) of the remaining members of the Board of Directors.

 Section D. There shall be a minimum of six regular meetings of the Board of Directors annually.